Featured Stories

 While there are areas in the system that require work, the government has done a fairly commendable job in gradually improving the health of the energy sector.
 India’s energy sector comprises power and oil & gas companies.
 Sources of power generation in India range from conventional sources such as coal, natural gas, oil, hydro and nuclear power to viable non-conventional sources such as wind and solar.

 Sustained economic growth is leading to higher demand for power in India.
 The Indian power sector is undergoing a significant change that has redefined the industry outlook.
-Government initiatives like ‘Power for All‘ aims to provide 24×7 power to all households, industry, commercial businesses, public needs, any other electricity consuming entity and adequate power to agriculture farm holdings.
+Government initiatives like ‘Power for All‘ aims to provide 24×7 power to all households, industry, commercial businesses, public needs, and any other electricity-consuming entity and adequate power to agriculture farm holdings.
 The government of India has also made significant progress in reducing the use of traditional biomass in cooking, the chief cause of indoor air pollution that particularly affects women and children.
 The government has also encouraged clean cooking with liquefied petroleum gas.
 India continues to promote cleaner cooking and off-grid electrification solutions, including a shift toward using solar photovoltaics (PV) for cooking and charging batteries.

 Removing bottlenecks and promoting sustainability

-While the need for power will only go higher as the country strives for further development, it is important to understand that such power will need to be more sustainable than it already is.
+.While the need for power will only go higher as the country strives for further development, it is important to understand that such power will need to be more sustainable than it already is.
 As global warming and climate change affects countries around the world, India has pledged to adhere to sustainable means of power in the decades to come.
-In May 2018, India ranked 4th in the Asia Pacific region out of 25 nations on an index that measured their overall power.
-India was ranked 4th in wind power, 5th in solar power and 5th in renewable power installed capacity as of 2018.
-India ranked 6th in the list of countries to make significant investments in clean energy at $90 billion.
+Additionally, India is currently heavily reliant on imported fossil fuels, which makes it vulnerable to price fluctuations and supply disruptions.
+Renewable energy can help to reduce India’s reliance on imported fossil fuels and make the country’s energy supply more secure.

 If you believe in the sector and its potential for future growth, the Energy Tracker smallcase might be of keen interest to you.
-It comprises of coal, power transmission & distribution, power trading, gas distribution, power generation and oil & gas companies and allows investors to efficiently track and invest in the energy sector.
+It comprises coal, power transmission & distribution, power trading, gas distribution, power generation and oil & gas companies and allows investors to efficiently track and invest in the energy sector.

 You may want to read